vllm-project/vllm/docs/source/getting_started/quickstart.rst

 ------------------------

 vLLM can be deployed as a server that mimics the OpenAI API protocol.
 This allows vLLM to be used as a drop-in replacement for applications using OpenAI API.
 By default, it starts the server at ``http://localhost:8000``.
 You can specify the address with ``--host`` and ``--port`` arguments.
-The server currently hosts one model at a time (OPT-125M in the above command) and implements `list models <https://platform.openai.com/docs/api-reference/models/list>`_, `create chat completion <https://platform.openai.com/docs/api-reference/chat/completions/create>`_, and `create completion <https://platform.openai.com/docs/api-reference/completions/create>`_ endpoints.
+The server currently hosts one model at a time (OPT-125M in the command below) and implements `list models <https://platform.openai.com/docs/api-reference/models/list>`_, `create chat completion <https://platform.openai.com/docs/api-reference/chat/completions/create>`_, and `create completion <https://platform.openai.com/docs/api-reference/completions/create>`_ endpoints.
 We are actively adding support for more endpoints.

 Start the server: